 The original I Spit On Your Grave was one of the most controversial horror films of the late 70s and early 80s.
 Originally shot and released with no success as Day Of The Woman, Meir Zarchi’s film was retitled, given a sensational ad campaign and the rest is history.
 It spawned a host of imitators, an “unofficial” sequel, Savage Vengeance and a remake with two sequels of its own.
 But the original didn’t have a sequel.
 Now I Spit On Your Grave: Deja Vu corrects that.
 Writer/director Zarchi and star Camille Keaton re-unite and update the story to the present.

 Jennifer Hills (Camille Keaton, What Have You Done to Solange?
-Raw Force) survived her ordeal in the first film and is now a best selling author.
+Cry For The Bad Man) survived her ordeal in the first film and is now a best selling author.
 She also has a daughter Christy (Jamie Bernadette, 4/20 Massacre, Killing Joan).

 The past comes back to haunt her when they’re kidnapped by Becky (Maria Olsen, Marrtown, Krampus Origins), the widow of one of her attackers and her two sons.
 It seems several of attackers blame her for what happened.
 After nearly being hung by Herman (Jim Tavaré, Tales of Frankenstein) the equally handicapped father of Mathew Jennifer gets free.
 But she and Christy have been separated and they’re in very hostile territory.